 An Mheitheal Rothar

-At a 2010 meeting of the University of Galway Ecology Society, the simple question ‘what fun initiatives could we pursue in the coming year which would have a positive impact for the local environment?’ was asked.
+It all started at a 2010 meeting of the University of Galway Ecology Society, the simple question was asked: what fun initiatives could we pursue in the coming year which would have a positive impact for the local environment?

 Since their official launch, An Mheitheal Rothar has engaged extensively with their community, running the 'Youth in Action Project' in 2013, and working with the Youth Advocate Programme (YAP), Galway Community Circus, Street Feast Galway, the GRETB (Galway – Roscommon Education and Training Board), the University of Galway University of Sanctuary Program and more.